kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 +------------------------------+----------------+
 ```

-The `mysql_users`, `mysql_query_rules` and the global variables all reflect exactly what was written in the `proxysql-init-raw` Secret.
+The `mysql_users`, `mysql_query_rules`, and the global variables all reflect exactly what was written in the `proxysql-init-raw` Secret.

 ## Option 2: Bootstrap using inline structured configuration

 `spec.configuration.init.inline` describes the same four sections (`mysqlUsers`, `mysqlQueryRules`, `mysqlVariables`, `adminVariables`) in structured YAML instead of raw config syntax.
-The operator renders these into `proxysql.cnf`, merging them with KubeDB's own defaults (like monitor and cluster-auth variables).
+The operator renders these into `proxysql.cnf`, merging them with KubeDB's own defaults (such as monitor and cluster-auth variables).

 ```yaml
 apiVersion: kubedb.com/v1